api3dao/oev-docs/docs/oev/overview/oev-network.md

 [protocol fee](/oev/searchers/collateral-protocol-fee) is deducted.

-The contract is designed to work together with an off-chain component that can enforce a particular data encodings.
-This allows for great flexibility and easier migration process in case of an upgrade.
+The contract is designed to work together with an off-chain component that can enforce particular data encodings.
+This allows for great flexibility and an easier migration process in case of an upgrade.

 This contract is the key component that powers OEV auctions.
 This includes the